 My work as a politician in the Bundestag

-As a Member of Parliament, I focus on climate, energy and European policies.
-As a member of the Committee on Economic Affairs and Energy, my work focuses on making the German Government to finally acknowledge its international responsibility as one of the largest economies in the world and to lead the German “energy transition”, the so-called “Energiewende”, to success.
+As a Member of Parliament, in my first term (2013-2017) I was spokesperson for climate policy of the Green Parliamentary Group.
+I focussed especially on climate, energy and European policies.
+As a member of the Committee on Economic Affairs and Energy, I worked hard on making the German Government to finally acknowledge its international responsibility as one of the largest economies in the world and to lead the German “energy transition”, the so-called “Energiewende”, to success.
 For that, phasing out of coal-fired power plants and fossil fuels plays an important role and is at the core of my efforts.

 Within the state of Brandenburg, where I live, I fight for the state government to open its eyes to the catastrophic consequences of lignite mining.
 Together with many local initiatives and dedicated citizens I fight for a ban on nighttime flying at the airports and for continuing train service in all of Brandenburg.
 Being a passionate European, I furthermore strive to contribute to closing the gap between rich and poor within Germany, within Europe and all over the world.